Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/readme.md

 Using a validated disaster recovery solution will ensure you get support from Microsoft and the Vendor together should you ever encounter a disaster.
 Replicating them to an alternative Azure region to protect against the unlikely event of a prolonged regional outage, Using a validated disaster recovery solution will ensure you get support from Microsoft and the Vendor together should you ever encounter a disaster.
+### Backups
+Backups can be stored locally in Azure VMware Solution (not recommended), on Azure disk in the same region, or a different region (preferred).
+Select the best option for your data based on the application's SLAs.
+Microsoft Backup Server (MABS) is available today, and Microsoft cloud-native backup is expected by the end of CY23Q2.
+There are also several 3rd party backup services available.
+Inter-regional storage is equivalent to off-site backups.
+This is Microsoft's recommended pattern.
+For Azure VMware Solution environment, SRM, or a third-party application.
+Alternatively, Azure Site Recovery can protect workloads running in Azure VMware Solution by replicating VMs to an Azure Native disaster recovery site.